Symptoms

 Energy management

-Energy management is a strategy that aims to teach you how to make best use of your energy levels in your day to day life, without making your symptoms worse.
+Energy management is a treatment that aims to teach you how to make best use of your energy levels in your day-to-day life, without making your symptoms worse.

-As part of this management you may be asked to monitor your daily activities using a diary, or apps on your phone.
+As part of this treatment you may be asked to monitor your daily activities using a diary or apps on your phone.

 Medicine